 Bridges, subways and walls

 Some bridges and subways within Southwark are owned and maintained by other organisations.
-If you're concerned about possible damage to the structures listed below, please contact the relevant organisation directly by clicking on the links
+If you're concerned about possible damage to the structures listed below, use the relevant organisation links to contact them directly:

 - bridges spanning the river Thames including London Bridge, Tower Bridge, Blackfriars Bridge, Southwark Bridge and the Millennium Footbridge are maintained by the Corporation of London